 Link: West Yorkshire unit click here

-In the United States, since February 1998 there has been a National Infrastructure Protection Centre (NIPC) located in FBI Headquarters.
-Now President Clinton believes the risk of cyber terrorism to be sufficiently real to ask the US Congress to approve a $2 billion programme to train a new generation of ‘anti-hackers’.
-The specialised college where these people will be trained will be called the Institute for Information Infrastructure Protection.
-Meanwhile, in March 2000 a special Presidential Working Group published its comprehensive report entitled “The Electronic Frontier : The Challenge Of Unlawful Conduct Involving The Use Of The Internet”.
+In the United States, since February 1998 there has been a National Infrastructure Protection Centre (NIPC) now renamed the Office of Infrastructure Protection, originally located in FBI Headquarters and now part of the Department for Homeland Security.
+In March 2000 a special Presidential Working Group published its comprehensive report entitled "The Electronic Frontier : The Challenge Of Unlawful Conduct Involving The Use Of The Internet".